NCAR/DART/observations/obs_converters/even_sphere/README.rst

 even_sphere.m
 -------------

-*even_sphere.m* has many optional arguments to tailor its behavior.
+:code:`even_sphere.m` has many optional arguments to tailor its behavior.
 It has exactly 1 required argument - the number of horizontal locations desired.

-- it will create a text file '**even_create_input**' to be used as input to *create_obs_sequence*
+- It will create a text file :code:`even_create_input` to be used as input to :code:`create_obs_sequence`
-- the default number of pressure levels is 14
+- The choice of pressure levels is described `here <Levels_>`_.
-- the default pressure levels are: 1000 925 850 700 500 400 300 250 200 150 100 70 50 40
+- The default number of pressure levels is 21.
+Argument :code:`nlevels` specifies how many levels to use from the beginning of the levels list.
-- the default observation errors for each observation type are level-dependent and are consistent with *DART/observations/obs_converters/obs_error/ncep_obs_err_mod.f90*
+- The default observation error variances for each observation type are level-dependent and are consistent with :code:`DART/observations/obs_converters/obs_error/ncep_obs_err_mod.f90`
-- the default is to create 'empty' observation sequences - i.e. they have no actual observation values and are suitable to be used with *perfect_model_obs*
+- The default is to create 'empty' observation sequences - i.e. they have no actual observation values and are suitable to be used with :code:`perfect_model_obs`
-- the default date of the observations is 2017-12-25 00:00:00
+- The default date of the observations is 2017-12-25 00:00:00
-- a plot of the locations will be created.
+- A plot of the locations will be created.
 The number of gridlines is configurable but defaults to 288 in longitude and 192 in latitude.
-- **all** the defaults can be changed by specifying 'variable-value' pairs of options, as described below.
+- **All** the defaults can be changed by specifying 'variable-value' pairs of options, as described below.
 Examples of some options are also available via the normal MATLAB *help* facility.
 (Documenting all of them in the *help* makes the help page too long.)

-Note that the number of observations will be the number of locations \* the number of vertical levels \* the number of variables (i.e. 3) *even_sphere.m* also takes observation error variances and includes them in the observation sequences.
+Note that the number of observations will be the number of locations \* the number of vertical levels \* the number of variables (i.e. 3) :code:`even_sphere.m` also takes observation error variances and includes them in the observation sequences.

 Optional Argument Variable-Value pairs